isomerpages/sportsg-sportcares/_initiatives/Communities of Care Grant.md

 ### Types of COC Grants

+SportCares offers two types of COC grants:

 __Starter Grant__
-This grant, based on a one-year funding timeline, aims to develop the capabilities of community-based organisations to deliver sport-based development programmes and increase engagement in the community.

-It is renewable yearly (up to a maximum of three years) and renewal assessment will be based on key performance indicators during past grant timelines.
+Provides seed funding of up to $50,000 to support individuals and/or groups who wish to organise a smaller scale sport-based development programme in the community.
+The grant is for one year.

 __Development Grant__
-This grant will be based on a three-year funding timeline, with the funding quantum decreasing each year.
+Provides multi-year funding to intermediary organisations to invest in holistic sport-based programmes for the vulnerable and underserved, while using the programme to build and strengthen community.
+This grant will be based on a three-year funding timeline.
+Grant funding will be up to $200,000 in the first year, with the funding quantum decreasing with each subsequent year.

-To ensure continuity after the initial grant timeline, we encourage potential grantees to bring on board corporate partners or donors who can work with them to provide longer term funding support.

 ### Our Key Focus Areas for COC Grants